ritua2/BOINCatTACC/README.md

 ## The project leverages the boinc-server-docker software developed by [Marius Millea][1]

-This Github repo contains the following folders:
+Following folders are available in this repository:
 * user-interface: Creates a web interface to allow researchers to submit and track jobs.
 * api: Designed for large job batches.
 * applications: Dockerized applications for running on BOINC clients.
 * stampede2-backend: A command-line interface for submitting BOINC jobs from the Stampede2 supercomputer at TACC.
 This script can be run on any Linux system that has the SLURM scheduler available.

 To execute the jobs submitted through the BOINC server, that is, to become a BOINC client, download [BOINC][2] and Virtualbox if not installed already.
-Then, add the project using:
+Then, add the project using the following (where SERVER_IP is the IP address of the BOINC server/project website):

 *http://SERVER_IP/boincserver*

 The BOINC server will automatically recognize your system as a volunteer and will submit jobs to it when they are available.
+For the TACC-2-BOINC server project, after July 30th 2018, the following URL can be used instead of the aforementioned one: http://boinc.tacc.utexas.edu
 -------

 ### Installation Guide